The 5 Best Surfing Destinations in Europe (And Our Top Reasons to Go)

 True, but add surfing in Europe to the list and you’ll get some real magic!
 Europe isn’t just home to stunning landmarks and diverse cultures, it’s also home to stunning beaches and perfect waves.

 Here, we’re going to take a look at the five best surfing destinations in Europe and the top surf spot in each one of them.
-We all need a bit of guidance, especially when it comes to finding the perfect spot for our surf holiday.
-With that, here are our picks of the continent’s top 5 surfing hotspots!
+We all need a bit of guidance, especially when it comes to finding the perfect spot for our next surf holiday.
+With that, here are our picks for the continent’s top five surfing hotspots!

 Image credit: cenasurf..com .br

 Ireland is an island located in the North Atlantic Ocean; it is also the third-largest island in Europe.
-Ireland’s beaches are perfect for surfing, because of the strong winds that always seem to be present, no matter the season.
-Your neoprene wetsuit is a must here!
+Ireland’s beaches are perfect for surfing, all thanks to the strong winds that always seem to be present, no matter the season.
+Do take note that a neoprene wetsuit is a must here!

 Top Surf Spot: Bundoran

 Bundoran Beach is the perfect surf spot in Ireland.
 Great for both rookies and more experienced surfers, the beach will grace you with stunning waves and lots of opportunities to perfect your surf stances.
 The fishing village with the same name will charm you into falling in love with Ireland!

 Portugal seems to have the sweetest spot on the Iberian Peninsula.
 It is bordered by the Atlantic Ocean for more than 1,200 km, meaning that you’ll have plenty to choose from for your perfect surf holiday!

 Top Surf Spot: North Canyon, Nazaré